Windygo/nexter/README.md

     seen_on_logo_1 .. seen_on_logo_4 - Image url.
 Can be changed as needed from Media library.

-  **Properties** this ACF field group of total 6 fields feed the property cards.
+  **Properties** this ACF field group of total 6 fields feed the property cards - CPT Properties.

     country - Text field for country name.